BishopFox/BrokenHill/docs/all_command-line_options.md

 ## Restricting candidate adversarial content to values that are an improvement, or at least not a significant deterioration

-These options are intended to help make up for a `--new-adversarial-token-candidate-count` that has been limited by the amount of device memory available, by making an arbitrary number of attempts to find a candidate with a lower loss (or at least a loss that isn't significantly worse) than the current value.
+These options are intended to help make up for a `--new-adversarial-value-candidate-count` that has been limited by the amount of device memory available, by making an arbitrary number of attempts to find a candidate with a lower loss (or at least a loss that isn't significantly worse) than the current value.

 ### --required-loss-threshold <floating-point number>